-It’s great to have a nice website, a regular sales process and glossy business cards for your small business.
+It’s great to have a nice website, a regular sales process with NetSuite Shopify and glossy business cards for your small business.

 All of these things steer sales, and sales is the engine that drives business.

-You must look credible in order for a corporation to do business with you, and you must have relationships to make a sale, and people must know where to reach you so business cards are important–but before you make any decisions in your business—you need up-to-date financial information about how your business is doing under the hood.
+You must look credible in order for a corporation to do business with you, and you must have relationships to make a sale, and people must know where to reach you so business cards are important as well as online marketing tools where people go now–but before you make any decisions in your business—you need up-to-date financial information about how your business is doing under the hood.

 By the 15th of every month, you should have three financial statements which should include a balance sheet, income statement, and a statement of cash flow.
 These statements will outline the previous month activity including what sales were made, who has paid you and who you owe, and how much cash you have on hand to make it through the next month.

 Once you put a process in place to generate monthly financial statements (such as hiring a bookkeeper to reconcile your accounts monthly and generate the statements), get into the habit of referring back to your financial statements and annual budget for information.

 Do not make business decisions based on what the account balance is online.
 Also, do not make decisions based on what you want or think you need for your business.
 Ask yourself or your staff WHY three times before making any purchases.
 Other than your staff, you can also request a DataDreamers demo so you’ll know how to improve your business like never before.